1916 Grand Prix season: Major races

-Regulations and Technical
+Regulations and technical

 As the Great War rolled inexorably through its second devastating year across Europe, the only motor-racing of note was the AAA National Championship.
 Even so, austerity measures limited the American season – with only fifteen events contributing to the championship down from the 27 of the previous year, although there were a number of unofficial events.
 Organisers of the International Sweepstakes at Indianapolis reduced it to 300 miles for the first and only time in its history, nominally to encourage more entries and incite greater crowd-appeal than the previous 5-6 hour marathons.

-This year, for the first time, the AAA instituted a points-system for its championship races.
+This year, for the first time since the 1905 season, the AAA instituted a points-system for its championship races.
 Points were awarded to the top ten cars still running at the end, with more points awarded to longer races in a sliding scale.
 Drivers only got points for a car they started a race in and if they were relieved during the race, they would score a percentage of points based on the percentage of laps they were in their car.

-Once again, the Grand Prize was sanctioned by the Automobile Club of America (ACA).
+The Grand Prize was sanctioned by the American Automobile Association (AAA) Contest Board, and was featured as points-paying event on the AAA Championship Car calendar.
 The engine regulations were left unchanged from 1915 – with the Grand Prize and Vanderbilt Cup running to a limit of 450 cu in (7.38 litres) and Indianapolis at 300 cu in (4.92 litres).